In full public view, we saw legislators show Batswana that their political affiliations matter the most before people’s lives.

 It is further worrisome that when serious allegations of misuse of funds were raised, authorities did not relish the opportunity to prove them wrong and provide information on the exact and true state of affairs.

-It is therefore proper that, legislator Motsamai Motsamai rightfully accused the ruling party of acting as if it owns the coronavirus as it is not living the President’s
+It is therefore proper that, legislator Motsamai Motsamai rightfully accused the ruling party of acting as if it owns the coronavirus as it is not living the President’s promise of fighting the virus in collaboration with all stakeholders.

 The amendment proposed by opposition to have churches attended by more than 10 people in view of at their premises carrying capacities to determine the number of attendants was quite in order.
 We have some people who spend long hours in workplaces such as shops and it would only be fair to allow churches to operate looking at space, membership ratio.